DigitalState/camunda-coverage-generation/README.md

 `./mvnw clean test` which will download the needed dependencies and build the test project.
 Check the target folder after build to see the `bpmn-coverage` folder with the .html files.

 Note: on first load there will be some extra downloads that occur, where the ["Maven Wrapper"](https://github.com/takari/maven-wrapper) is downloading or building the required Jar.
 This is so you do not need to have Maven installed.

-# Extending the Templates

-If you wish to modify the templates see:

-`src/main/resources/templates` folder.
-There are three templates: header.html, body.html, and footer.html.
-These templates are merged at runtime and processed through groovy simple template system.

-Each Template is rendered according to:
-`src/main/groovy/io/digitalstate/camunda/coverage/bpmn/bpmnjs/TemplateGeneration.groovy`

-Template compilation and variable bindings are started from:
-`src/main/groovy/io/digitalstate/camunda/coverage/bpmn/CoverageBuilder.groovy` in the `compileTemplate()` method.

 # Using the Coverage Builder with JUnit / Pure Java